Majors, Certificates/Minors and Accelerated Degree programs

 A Note on Modifications to the Majors

 It is possible for students who wish to pursue a modified version of one of the eight major fields to petition for permission to do so.
 Usually the modifications involve substituting one or two courses for those included on the current course lists.
-Students should consult the curricular dean responsible for their major for details on this process of “major substitution.”
+Students should consult their advising dean for details on this process of “major substitution.”
 The faculty chair of the appropriate field committee must endorse the modifications.

 Independent Majors